OCA/helpdesk/helpdesk_mgmt_rating/readme/DESCRIPTION.rst

-This module adds the posibility to rate the assistance received through helpdesk tickets.
+This module adds the possibility to rate the assistance received through helpdesk tickets.